annastachurska/CodersLab_Game_of_life/README.md

 The game simulates the life of cells.
 When living cell is surrounded by 2 or 3 living cells it will continue living and in other case it will die.
 If cell is dead it starts to live when it is surrounded by 3 living cells.
+In the game three buttons are available: play (starting the simulation), pause (pausing the simulation) and reset (clears the board).

+**Features**
+The game can be stopped, reset and played by clicking the proper buttons.

 **Status:** completed.